karnan131k/runner-app/README.md

     NOTE: This may take a while if this is the first time installing this as a container.

-4. Set the proper permissions to the project files.
+4. Set the proper permissions to the project files. and give your use rpassword
 $ sudo chown -R $USER: .

 5. Run the servers with Sail